ceruleantiger/4900/README.md

 # Scenario

 Agents are one plane and 2 towers, landmarks are start place, end place. a plane flies from start place to end place, towers speak and plane receives signal in tower's control area.
 Tower A's control area radius is 4, tower B's control area radius is 4,  tower A's control area and tower B's control area overlap.
-The origin (0, 0) changes according to which tower's control area the plane is in, at first, origin (0, 0) is tower A's place, once going to  tower B's control area, origin (0, 0) is tower B's place.
+The origin (0, 0) changes according to which tower's control area the plane is in, at first, origin (0, 0) is start, then tower A's place, once going to  tower B's control area, origin (0, 0) is tower B's place.
 Plane can choose listen to closest tower.